UBC-STAT/stat545.stat.ubc.ca/content/collaborative-project/milestone1/index.md

 **5 points**

 0. We will be assigning students to teams randomly.
-Team assignments will be posted on Canvas.
+Team assignments  are on canvas in the entry called [Groups for Collaborative Project](https://canvas.ubc.ca/courses/126199/pages/groups-for-collaborative-project).

 For both collaborative project milestones, you'll be working with your teammate(s) on the same GitHub repository (or "repo").
 One person in the team will need to make the repository; the other(s) can then join that repo.